CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See also Rulings by Term, Nazgul.

 #### Withdrawn to Mordor
- - To discard an on-guard card with Withdrawn to Mordor you must do so before the card is revealed.
+ - To discard an on-guard card with _Withdrawn to Mordor_ you must do so before the card is revealed.
  - The "playable on ..." conditions of the first paragraph do not apply to the second paragraph.

 #### Wizard's Laughter
- - Card Erratum: Change "Wizard only." to "Wizard only during opponent's site phase."
+ - _Card Erratum_: Change "_**Wizard only.**_" to "_**Wizard only during opponent's site phase.**_"

 #### Wizard's Myrmidon
- - Can be played with another card, like Squire of the Hunt, that reduces the influence required to control the character.
+ - Can be played with another card, like _Squire of the Hunt_, that reduces the influence required to control the character.
 Use the lower number to control the character.

 #### Wizard's Ring
- - Card Erratum: Replace "Ignore any effect that would discard this item" with "Cannot be stored, stolen, or transferred."
+ - _Card Erratum_: Replace "Ignore any effect that would discard this item" with "Cannot be stored, stolen, or transferred."
  - This is not a ring item.

 #### Wolf-riders
  - The "playable on ..." conditions of the first paragraph do not apply to the second paragraph.

 #### Wolves
- - Card Erratum: Change "Animals" to "Wolves."
+ - _Card Erratum_: Change "_Animals_" to "_Wolves."_

 #### Worn and Famished
  - See Rulings by Term, Card Effect Limitations.